From Quantum Tsallis Entropy to Strange Metals

 where \(\left(\frac{f''}{f'}\right)^2 = (u')^2\) and \(\partial_\tau \log f'(\tau) = u'(\tau)\).
 The quadratic term in \(\phi(x)\) corresponds to \((u')^2\) in the geometric language, while the remaining structure naturally maps to the second derivative term \(u''(\tau)\).
 The \(q\)-deformed effective action is then schematically written as

 where \(\{f, \tau\}\) is the Schwarzian derivative and \(\lambda\) is a coupling determined by the microscopic model.
-For small deviations from the identity reparametrization, \(f(\tau) = \tau + \varepsilon(\tau)\), the quadratic effective action for the soft-mode fluctuations takes the form
+For small deviations from identity reparametrization, \(f(\tau) = \tau + \varepsilon(\tau)\), the effective quadratic action for soft-mode fluctuations takes the form of

 where the effective coupling is renormalized by the $q$-deformation,